hythamjurdi/unrartool/README.md

 A self-hosted Docker container for automatically extracting split RAR archives — built for Unraid but works anywhere.
 Features a sleek web UI with a file browser, job queue, watch folders, scheduled scanning, real-time progress, and full log visibility.

+Built with the assistance of Claude AI by Anthropic.

 ---

 ## Features